-Additionally, in year 1, UN Women will develop the digital strategy and the landing page.
+Additionally, in year 1, UN Women will develop the digital strategy.
 Throughout years 1 and 2, they will develop appropriate multimedia materials such as banners, infographics, videos, testimonies, loops, gifs, human interest stories, among others.
 All these materials will support the public image of the programme and its advocacy targets.

-The communication plan is closely linked with the campaign to increase the affiliation of domestic workers in the social protection scheme, with some of the activities it will include placed under output 2.2.
+The communication plan is closely linked with the campaign's purposes of raising awareness towards the importance of the affiliation of domestic workers to the social security scheme, and contributing with sociocultural transformation towards the acknowledgement of their labor rights, with some of the activities it will include placed under output 2.2.